 She just lost her way.

-It's very important for any of these people criticizing what's happened here, uh that the commutation to understand the point you made.
+It's very important for any of these people criticizing what's happened here, the commutation, to understand the point you made.

-It's not only that Roger Stone was gagged, as were all of his friends and lawyers from uh in any way challenging Mueller or his team, but the judge literally granted a government motion to prohibit Roger Stone's defense from pursuing a defense theory that in any way challenge the integrity of the investigation or the Mueller's team's agenda.
+It's not only that Roger Stone was gagged, as were all of his friends and lawyers, from in any way challenging Mueller or his team, but the judge literally granted a government motion to prohibit Roger Stone's defense from pursuing a defense theory that in any way challenged the integrity of the investigation or the Mueller team's agenda.

-The integrity of the investigation is always at issue.
+The integrity of the investigation is always an issue.

 But why wouldn't the Mueller team allow that to be explored or investigated or attacked in any way in the defense, just as her gag order didn't?